Deformation Quantization for Actions of K\"ahlerian Lie Groups: Introduction

-\section{Introduction}
+The published version of the present article contains a mistake which invalidates the proof of the invariance of the $K$-theory under the deformation (Theorem 8.50 in the printed version and Theorem 7.50 in the former arXiv version).
+The mistake is located in Proposition 8.47 (Proposition 7.47 in the former arXiv version), where it is claimed that the map $\R^2\to\R^2$, $(a_1,a_2)\mapsto (e^{-2a_2}\sinh(2a_1), -e^{-2a_1}\sinh(2a_2))$ is diffeomorphism.
+In fact, this map only defines a diffeomorphism from $\R^2$ onto a proper open subspace of $\R^2$.
+As a consequence, the deformed $C^*$-algebra $A_{\theta,\bm}$ needs not to be Strongly Morita equivalent to the reduced crossed-product $\mathbb B\ltimes (\CK(\CH_\chi)\otimes A)$ and the $K$-theory needs not to be an invariant of the deformation.

+In this updated version, we have removed the whole contents of Section 7.7 (Section 8.7 of the published version).

+\chapter{Introduction}

 The general idea of deforming a given theory by use of its symmetries goes back to Drinfel'd.
 One paradigm being that the data of a \emph{Drinfel'd twist} based on a bi-algebra acting on an associative algebra $\A$, produces an associative deformation of $\A$.
 In the context of Lie theory, one considers for instance the category of module-algebras over the universal enveloping algebra $\CU(\g)$ of the Lie algebra $\g$ of a given Lie group $G$.
 In that situation, the notion of Drinfel'd twist is in a one to one correspondence with the one of left-invariant formal star-product $\star_\nu$ on the space of formal power series $C^\infty(G)[[\nu]]$, see \cite{Drinfeld}.
 Disposing of such a twist, every $\CU(\g)$-module-algebra $\A$ may then be formally deformed into an associative algebra $\A[[\nu]]$.

-It is important to observe that, within this situation, the symplectic leaf $\B$ through the unit element $e$ of $G$ in the characteristic foliation of the (left-invariant) Poisson structure directing the star-product $\star_\nu$, always consists in an immersed Lie subgroup of $G$.
+It is important to observe that, within this situation, the symplectic leaf $\B$ through the unit element $e$ of $G$ in the characteristic foliation of the (left-invariant) Poisson structure directing the star-product $\star_\nu$, always consists of an immersed Lie subgroup of $G$.
 The Lie group $\B$ therefore carries a left-invariant \emph{symplectic} structure.
-This stresses the importance of \emph{symplectic Lie groups} (i.e. connected Lie groups endowed with invariant symplectic forms) as semi-classical approximations of Drinfel'd twists attached to Lie algebras.
+This stresses the importance of \emph{symplectic Lie groups} (i.e$.$ connected Lie groups endowed with invariant symplectic forms) as semi-classical approximations of Drinfel'd twists attached to Lie algebras.

-In the present work, we address the question of designing \emph{non-formal} Drinfel'd twists for actions of symplectic Lie groups $\B$ that underly negatively curved \emph{K\"ahlerian Lie groups}, i.e. Lie groups that admit a left-invariant K\"ahlerian structure of negative curvature.
-These groups exactly correspond to the normal $\bf j$-algebras defined by Pyatetskii-Shapiro in his work on automorphic forms \cite{PS}.
-In particular, this class of groups contains all Iwasawa factors $AN$ of Hermitian type simple Lie groups $G=KAN$.